colinyoung/kvdb/README.md

 ## Coding nil-values: nil vs NSNull

-To provide a compatibility with `NSArray` and `NSDictionary` classes `KVDB` denies the coding of `nil` values.
+To provide a compatibility with `NSArray` and `NSDictionary` classes `KVDB` denies the coding of `nil` values. `KVDB` follows the same policy as NSDictionary class does:

+`-[KVDB setValue:forKey:]` - if value is nil then method attempts to remove key using removeValueForKey:.

+`[KVDB setObject:forKey:]` raises an NSInvalidArgumentException if aKey is nil.

 Like it is done when working with instances of NSArray or NSDictionary use `NSNull` class whereever you want to use `-[KVDB setValue:forKey]` provide a given key with a null value.

 So use